Advocacy For Tibet

 Advocacy For Tibet Campaign Activities

-Day 4 of the Black Hat March began early at 5:00 AM with prayer meetings, followed by a briefing from the organizing committee outlining the day’s activities.
-At around 9:30 AM, the marchers were warmly welcomed at the Ghatta Kangra–Mandi border by representatives of the Bir Local Assembly, the Bir Tibetan Settlement Officer, the Chauntra […]
+Day 11 – Black Hat March: The march began early at around 5:00 AM as the marchers proceeded from Rupnagar to Kurali.
+The day started with prayers, followed by a briefing from the organizing committee outlining the day’s activities.
+At around 1:00 PM, the marchers were warmly welcomed in Kurali by RSS members led […]

 Back To Top